CVD (Cumulative Volume Delta) Indicator

 plot(cvd_delta, color= cvd_delta>0 ? color.green : color.red, style=plot.style_columns)

-Copy and paste the above script to TradingView (Pine Editor), in order to practice with CVD bar.
-Note, this script is provided for educational purposes, not for trading.
+Copy and paste the above script to TradingView (Pine Editor) to practice with the CVD bar.
+Note, this script is only provided for educational purposes, not for trading.

 ■ CVD (Cumulative Volume Delta) Indicator